 I see that James Dace and Son’s music shop is being re-opened in Moulsham Street, Chelmsford.
-As.
-James Dace the founder was born in Witham, it seems a good opportunity to write a little about him.
+As James Dace (2) the musician, the founder, was born in Witham, it seems a good opportunity to write a little about him.

-Young James forged ahead, and called himself a “Professor of Music” in the 1841 census return, and he soon became church organist at All Saints’, Maldon.
+Young James (2) forged ahead, and called himself a “Professor of Music” in the 1841 census return.
+He soon became church organist at All Saints’, Maldon.
 After a concert in Chelmsford in 1843, he received warm praise from the Chronicle’s reviewer, in spite of the fact that the flautist could not get his flute in tune with the piano.
-In 1847 Robert Bretnall of Spring Lodge wrote in his diary “I went to the White Hart to hear a Concert performed by 14 Musicians and a Miss Seymour, conducted by Mr Dace and a Mr Thorn.
+In 1847 Robert Bretnall of Spring Lodge wrote in his diary “I went to the White Hart to hear a Concert performed by 14 Musicians and a Miss Seymour, conducted by Mr Dace (2) and a Mr Thorn.
 There was Davis the famous Trumpet blower there.
 I left at 10 o’clock”.

 James (2) settled in Colchester for a while, where he married and had a large family.
 He acquired a very large number of pupils all over mid-Essex and beyond.
 In 1855 he moved to Chelmsford where his shop was established, and the business developed rapidly, selling pianos, music etc. and doing repairs.
 He soon had other branches in Stratford, Colchester and Romford, and later at Ilford and East Ham.
 When he (2) died in 1896, the Chronicle wrote that “The name of Dace is well known in musical circles in Essex.
 The deceased gentleman has been successful as a composer, and has also carried on business as a dealer in music, musical instruments &c. in Chelmsford and Colchester for many years.”